joshcanhelp/wp-rest-api-auth0/README.md

-# Protect WordPress REST API with Auth0
+# Protect your WordPress REST API with Auth0

 This repo contains a working MU plugin that will receive and validate access tokens obtained from Auth0.
 For information on how this works and the values used withing please see the post here:

 **[Protect your WordPress REST API with OAuth2 using Auth0](https://www.joshcanhelp.com/protect-wordpress-rest-api-with-oauth2-auth0/)**

-## Installation with Composer
+## Installation

-Add your Auth0 credentials to `wp-config.php`.
+Add your Auth0 credentials to `wp-config.php` or another location that will get loaded before plugins.

 ```php
 // Auth0 credentials